 To implement this, organizations can use peer-recognition tools, reward achievements consistently, and celebrate team wins.
 Recognition that feels personal and timely keeps employees connected and committed.

-5. Training and Development Opportunities
+5. Provide Training and Development Opportunities

 Providing learning opportunities shows employees that the company is invested in their future.
 It also builds critical skills and prepares teams for evolving business needs.